Coloring ideas for Whale Shark

 Whale sharks have beautiful dark blue or grey backs with bright white spots and stripes, so try using a rich blue or deep grey as the base, then add the spots with white or pale yellow.
 Their bellies are usually lighter, like soft grey or silver.
 You can fill the background with underwater greens and blues, with colorful coral, curious fish, and rising bubbles for a magical ocean scene.

-On the back of the page, why not try writing some fun facts about the Whale Shark, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Whale Shark, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Whale Shark?